Navajo Nation: Language

-Historically, in 1880s the language had been prohibited to teach or speak Navajo in mission schools; this mandate was enforced by J.D.C Atkins who was the Commissioner of Indian Affairs at the time.
+Historically, in 1880s the language had been prohibited from being taught or spoken in mission schools.
+This mandate was enforced by J. D. C. Atkins, the Commissioner of Indian Affairs.
 This ban was later enlarged to the government-run schools located on the Navajo Nation.
 In 1984, teachers on the Navajo Nation began teaching students in the Navajo language as mandated by the Nation itself.
-The mandate stated that “The Navajo language is an essential element of the life, culture, and identity of the Navajo people...Navajo language instruction shall include to the greatest extent practicable: thinking, speaking, comprehension, reading and writing skills, and study of the formal grammar of the language.”
+The mandate stated that "The Navajo language is an essential element of the life, culture, and identity of the Navajo people...Navajo language instruction shall include to the greatest extent practicable: thinking, speaking, comprehension, reading and writing skills, and study of the formal grammar of the language."